Phylake1337/Sales-Data-Exploration-And-Analysis/README.md

 Q3: What time should we display advertisements to maximize likelihood of customer's buying product?
 Q4: What products are most often sold together?
 Q5: What product sold the most?
 Why do you think it sold the most?

+## Answers

+# Q1: What was the best month for sales?
+How much was earned that month?
+* Sales in the last month of the year is the highest, almost 5 M$.

+# Q2: What city sold the most product?
+* San Francisico CA ranked on top of all cities, hence it has the top sales value which is almost 8 M$ for the whole year.

+# Q3: What time should we display advertisements to maximize likelihood of customer's buying product?
+ * During Day:  Around 1 AM would be great time each day as the orders tend to decrese around this time.
+ * During The Whole year: At the beginning of May, as the orders tend to decrese at May.

+# Q4: What products are most often sold together?
+  1. Lightning Charging Cable,iPhone
+  2. Google Phone,USB-C Charging Cable
+  .
+  .

+# Q5: What product sold the most?
+Why do you think it sold the most?
+* Batteries, Charging Cable ..
+Maybe cause they are not costy